There is an option now on your profile page

 Films — Live-Action

-- In Terminator 2, the T-800 uses John Connor's voice on the phone with the foster parents one of whom is actually the shape-shifting enemy Terminator, using the Required Secondary Power to impersonate the mom while on the phone
+- In Terminator 2: Judgment Day, the T-800 uses John Connor's voice on the phone with the foster parents one of whom is actually the shape-shifting enemy Terminator, using the Required Secondary Power to impersonate the mom while on the phone.

-- This was a throwback to the original Terminator copying the voice of Sarah Connor's mother.
+- This was a throwback to the original The Terminator copying the voice of Sarah Connor's mother.

 - Also in Terminator Salvation, where a T-101 imitates the teenage Kyle to catch John Connor off guard.